 We utilize the same error metric as in Ref.~\cite{king2024}

 where $c_{ij} = \langle \sigma^{z}_{i} \sigma^{z}_{j} \rangle$ is computed from our simulations and $\tilde{c}_{ij}$ denotes the corresponding ground truth values from a converged MPS simulation.
-The bond dimension required for the MPS approach to achieve fixed accuracy, however, scales exponentially with system size in two- and three-dimensional setups --- meaning it cannot be used at scale.
+The bond dimension required for the MPS approach to achieve fixed accuracy, however, scales exponentially with system size in two- and three-dimensional setups---meaning it cannot be used at scale \cite{king2024}.

 In Fig.~\ref{fig:DWaveErrorvsBondDimension} we show our results from a cylindrical tensor network of size $8 \times 8$ for several different annealing times.
-There, we use a maximum bond dimension of $\chi_{\rm BP} = 32$ for the simple BP-based time evolution protocol and then truncate the tensor network down to the final bond dimension $\chi$ with BP and perform MPS message passing with MPS rank $r = 2 \chi$ to obtain all two-point observables.
-We observe markedly lower errors compared to the 2D-TNS results from Ref.~\cite{king2024} and a noticeably lower error than the quantum annealer when using a sufficiently large $\chi$, even for the longest quench time $t_{a} = 20 {\rm ns}$.
-We believe the explanation is that the extensive two-dimensional tensor network simulations performed in Ref.~\cite{king2024} were limited in bond dimension during the evolution due to the use of more sophisticated, computationally expensive gate application methods.
+There, we use a maximum bond dimension of $\chi_{\rm BP} = 32$ for the simple BP-based time evolution protocol and then truncate the tensor network down to the final bond dimension $\chi$ with BP and perform MPS message passing with MPS rank $R = 2 \chi$ to obtain all two-point observables.
+We observe markedly lower errors compared to the 2D-TNS results from Ref.~\cite{king2024} and a lower error than the quantum annealer when using a sufficiently large $\chi$, even for the longest quench time $t_{a} = 20 {\rm ns}$.